 Adjust taxable wage bases, but do not adjust tax withholding balances unless the amounts were actually recovered from the individual.
 Form 941 and Schedule B totals will require reconciliation if the tax withholding was not received from the individual.

 C. Compensation Which Must Be Included on W-2s

-1. Life Insurance (current as of published date)
+1. Life Insurance

 a) Group Term Life Insurance in Excess of \$50,000 (Event Type: GTLEX)